Join our list

 Louis Roederer: Louis Roederer has stayed an independent family-owned business throughout its existence and prides itself on its Grand Cru juice.
 Contact them for tour information and reservations.

 Épernay is known to many as the “Capital of Champagne” with many high-end producers calling it home.
 While visiting, you may want to check out L’Avenue de Champagne, a one-kilometer long street that derives its name from the many Champagne producers that are headquartered here or whose proprietors have private homes along the avenue.
 Producers that have properties you can visit on this magnificent street include Moët & Chandon, Perrier-Jouët, Boizel, de Venoge, Pol Roger, and Mercier.
 If you choose to base your visit on L’Avenue de Champagne, you can visit several of these locations in a single day, provided that that you make reservations with plenty of time to enjoy the tour and tasting at each before moving on to the next.

 Smaller Producers & Others

-Champagne is a diverse region with producers of all sizes from small family owned operations, like Champagne Apollonis by Michel Loriot, which has a small basement operation in the tiny village of Festigny, to the large cooperative Nicolas Fiuellatte, which pumps out 15-20 million bottles a year in their massive state-of-the-art facility near Épernay.
+Champagne is a diverse region with producers of all sizes from small family owned operations, like Champagne Apollonis by Michel Loriot, which has a small basement operation in the tiny village of Festigny, to the large cooperative Nicolas Fiuellatte, (learn how to visit here) which pumps out 15-20 million bottles a year in their massive state-of-the-art facility near Épernay.
 Not all Champagne Houses are open to the public and accept visitors, but if there is one you want to visit, it’s always a good idea to contact them directly beforehand to see if a tour is possible.

 In order to see all that the Champagne region has to offer, you would have to spend much more than two days.
 However, in this amount of time, you can have an enchanted experience in one of the most iconic wine regions and the only place in the world that produces true Champagne.